amuesing/sifters/README.md

 ___
 ## class __Score__(Composition):
+        '''
+        Initializes a Score object with keyword arguments.

+        Stores the keyword arguments in self.kwargs.
+        Normalizes the numerators for each argument and stores them in self.normalized_numerators.
+        Calculates the multipliers for each argument and stores them in self.multipliers.
+        Sets the instrumentation with self.set_instrumentation().
+        Normalizes the periodicity with self.normalize_periodicity().
+        '''
 ___
 ### def __get_multiplier__(arg):
+        '''
+        Calculates the multiplier for a given argument.

+        Computes the least common multiple of the denominators in the grid_history fractions.
+        Divides the least common multiple by the denominator of each fraction in grid_history.
+        Returns the resulting list, indexed by the part_id of the argument minus one.

+        Args:
+            arg (object): An object that contains a list of fractions (grid_history) and a part ID (part_id)

+        Returns:
+            A list of integers representing the multipliers for each fraction in grid_history, indexed by the part_id of the argument minus one.
+        '''
 ___
 ### def __normalize_numerator__(arg, mult):
+        '''
+        Normalizes the numerator of a given argument.

+        Args:
+            arg (object): An object containing grid history and part id attributes. mult (int): An integer to multiply the numerator by.

+        Returns:
+            The numerator of the grid_history fraction at the part_id of the argument multiplied by the given multiplier.
+        '''
 ___
 ### def __set_instrumentation__(self):
+        '''
+        Sets the instrumentation for the object.

+        Creates an empty list to store the instruments.
+        Iterates over self.kwargs.values() and creates a pretty_midi.Instrument for each one.
+        Appends the instrument to the instruments_list.
+        Stores the list in self.instrumentation.
+        '''
 ___
 ### def __normalize_periodicity__(self):
+        '''
+        Normalizes the periodicity of notes_data in each argument in kwargs.

+        Iterates over kwargs.values() and self.multipliers to create copies of notes_data.
+        Adjusts the Start and End columns of each copy based on the length of one repetition and grid value.
+        Concatenates the duplicates list into a single dataframe and removes duplicate rows.
+        Stores the normalized dataframes in self.normalized_parts_data.
+        '''
 ___
 ### def __write_score__(self):
+        '''
+        Write the score to a MIDI file.

+        This method creates a PrettyMIDI object, adds the TimeSignature and instrumentation to it, and writes the score to a MIDI file.
+        '''
 ___
 ### def __csv_to_note_object__(dataframe):
+        '''
+        Convert a pandas DataFrame to a list of Note objects.

+        This method takes a pandas DataFrame as input and returns a list of pretty_midi.Note objects.
+        The DataFrame should have columns named 'Start', 'End', 'MIDI', and 'Velocity', which correspond to the start time, end time, MIDI pitch value, and velocity of each note, respectively.

+        Args:
+            dataframe (pandas.DataFrame): The DataFrame to convert to Note objects.

+        Returns:
+            list: A list of pretty_midi.Note objects.
+        '''
 ___
 ### def __csv_to_bend_object__(dataframe):
+        '''
+        Convert a pandas DataFrame to a list of PitchBend objects.

+        This method takes a pandas DataFrame as input and returns a list of pretty_midi.PitchBend objects.
+        The DataFrame should have columns named 'Start' and 'Pitch', which correspond to the start time and pitch bend value of each PitchBend object, respectively.

+        Args:
+            dataframe (pandas.DataFrame): The DataFrame to convert to PitchBend objects.

+        Returns:
+            list: A list of pretty_midi.PitchBend objects.
+        '''
 ___
 ### def __combine_parts__(self, *args):
 The `combine_parts` method is designed to combine multiple `notes_data` pandas DataFrames into a single `notes_data` DataFrame.
 ___
 ### def __get_max_end_value__(dataframe):
+        '''
+        Returns a copy of the input dataframe with the 'End' column updated to contain the maximum value of the 'End' column if it contains a list, otherwise the original value is preserved.

+        Args:
+            dataframe: pandas.DataFrame, the input dataframe

+        Returns:
+            pandas.DataFrame, the updated dataframe
+        '''
 ___
 ### def __update_end_value__(dataframe):
+        '''
+        Returns a copy of the input dataframe with the 'End' column updated to contain the minimum value between the current 'End' value and the 'Start' value of the next row in the dataframe.

+        Args:
+            dataframe: pandas.DataFrame, the input dataframe

+        Returns:
+            pandas.DataFrame, the updated dataframe
+        '''
 ___
 ### def __expand_midi_lists__(dataframe):
+        '''
+        Given a dataframe with MIDI data where some values are in lists, expand the lists so that each row has only one value.

+        Args:
+            dataframe: A pandas DataFrame containing MIDI data with some values in lists.

+        Returns:
+            A pandas DataFrame where each row has only one value for MIDI data.
+        '''
 ___
 ### def __filter_first_match__(dataframe):
+        '''
+        Given a list of objects and a list of indices, remove all objects except for the first one at each index in the list.

+        Args:
+            objects: A list of objects.
+            indices: A list of indices to keep the first object at each index.

+        Returns:
+            A new list of objects with only the first object at each index.
+        '''
 ___
 ## class __Texture__(Composition):
 The role of the `Texture` class is to create a `notes_data` DataFrame to be passed down to a subclass to be modified to approximate the behavior of a musical contrapuntal texture.
 The primary functionality of the `Texture` class lies within the `set_notes_data()` method, which generates the `notes_data` DataFrame for a `Texture` object.
 The `notes_data` DataFrame establishes the baseline MIDI data which will be passed to a subclass.
 Each subclass adapts the `notes_data` DataFrame to the behavior characteristic of a musical contrapuntal texture.
 The behaviors replicated are `Monophonic`, `Homophonic`, `Heterophonic`, and `Polyphonic` contrapuntal textures.
 There is also a `NonPitched` class which is meant to order nonpitched musical elements according to the same serial processes as the pitched textures.